Mr-Io/c-language-solutions/docs/index.rst

 to only work correctly when
 the appropiate data structures and algorithms are used.
 In K&R, computer science knowledge is somewhat assumed on the lector.
-The good news is that we dont need to be experts of the subject, it can be learned and/or researched while reading and doing the exercises.
+We dont need to be experts of the subject though, it can be learned and/or researched while reading and doing the exercises.
 `CLRS`_ is an excellent reference book for that.

 .. _CLRS: https://mitpress.mit.edu/9780262046305/introduction-to-algorithms/